When you plan to use money that is not yours, you will be paying interest. But no one wants to pay high interest rates.

 Almost all credit card issuers and credit unions perform hard credit pull.

 How to know about that?

-Most lenders that perform only soft credit pull, should list that.
+Most lenders that perform only soft credit pull should list that on their sites.
 They love to post this notification close to their application form.
-Here is how they looks like:
+Here is how they look like:

 If you see something like that, you are good to go.

-When you visit loan companies and request offers, which actually means completing the application forms, there shouldn’t be performed a hard inquiry.
+When you only visit sites and put your details, which means completing the application forms, a hard inquiry shouldn’t be performed.
 Don’t worry about that.
-A hard inquiry should be performed after you have been approved and after you agree to get the loan.
+A hard inquiry should be performed after you have been approved and agree to get the loan.